dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 ### SDK runtime assets

+Starting with `dartpad` 0.0.10, the package no longer bundles runtime assets.
-The worker, sandbox, compiler, and SDK assets are supplied by `package:dartpad` and checked into `web/dartpad/`.
-To refresh them after changing the resolved `dartpad` package, run this from `dartpad_frontend`:
+Generate the worker, sandbox, compiler, and SDK assets in the ignored `web/dartpad/` directory by running this from `dartpad_frontend`:

 ```bash
 dart run tool/copy_assets.dart
 ```

-The script replaces `web/dartpad/` with the package's web assets.
+The script uses `dart run dartpad setup dart` to download a pinned Dart runtime and `dart run dartpad setup flutter` to build a Flutter runtime from a pinned Flutter checkout.
+The revisions are defined in `tool/copy_assets.dart`; the Flutter runtime uses that checkout's matching Dart SDK.
+This requires network access, Git, and `unzip` (`tar` also works on Windows), and downloads a temporary Flutter SDK.
+Both runtimes are prepared before replacing the existing assets.

 It also reads the SDK versions from each `sdk.tar` and regenerates `lib/sdks.g.dart`, which defines the SDK picker and its default.
-Run the script before serving or building if those generated assets are missing or out of date.
+Commit the regenerated manifest when changing the pinned revisions.
+Run the script before serving or building if the assets are missing or out of date.
+CI and Cloud Build use the same script.

 Built-in example archives are generated separately by `../examples/build_examples.dart`; see [the examples README](../examples/README.md)